 I particularly liked the Turkish delight liqueur, which had a top note of rose petals, but the aftertaste brought out the chocolate flavour.
 It was really smooth and decadent.
 But the most unusual in the bunch for me was the musk liqueur.
 They have musk-flavoured candies in Australia that I’d never tried, but I know what musk smells like in perfume.
 The musk liqueur was definitely perfumey.
 I kind of liked it though.
 I wonder if it would combine well with the gin….

 After we chose which bottles to purchase, we walked around the store a bit to see what other goodies they had:

 They had some great gift sets and other knick-knacks on hand, too.
 Better yet, they’re great at packing things for travel!

-We walked out into the bright sun with three bottles of locally-made liqueurs from this fabulous little stop-over on our visit to Tamborine Mountain.
+We walked out into the bright sun with three bottles of locally-made liqueurs from this fabulous little stop-over to Tamborine Mountain Distillery.
 I can’t wait to open them and review them one by one in the future!